nfilzi/lewagon-sql-lectures/README.md

   - Cities: Le Wagon in da house!

 ## Collaboration
-Don't hesitate to raise issues to start talking about any king of improvements you may have thought about.
+Feel free to raise issues to start talking about any king of improvements you may have thought about.
 Same thing for PRs, they are very welcome, given a consistent and solid reasoning :wink: